-You will be cruising along all 3 branches of the Chicago River while getting a lot of information about the forty landmark buildings.
+You will be cruising along all three branches of the Chicago River while getting a lot of information about the forty landmark buildings.

 Some of these will be Wrigley Building, Tribune Tower, Willis Tower, Trump Tower, Marina City, and many more.

-When the cruise returns to Navy Pier, you should take a casual stroll around and either ride the giant Ferris Wheel or grab some lunch from any of the local restaurants.
+When the cruise returns to Navy Pier, you should take a casual stroll and ride the giant Ferris Wheel or grab some lunch from any of the local restaurants.

 There are many options for seafood, especially crab and oysters.